kfacison/spaceBook-P3/README.md

 - User can add friends who are also users on the app.
 - User's friends list will display on their profile.
 - User can see a list of all users on the app.
+- User can upload profile picture.
+- User can toggle App theme
+- NASA API integration.

 ## Stretch Goals

-1. User can upload profile picture.
-2. User can search based on name through list of all users.
+1. User can search based on name through list of all users.
-3. User can edit and delete their posts.
+2. User can edit and delete their posts.
-4. User can comment on friend's 'wall'.
+3. User can comment on friend's 'wall'.
-5. User can update/delete their posts on friends' 'wall'.
+4. User can update/delete their posts on friends' 'wall'.
-6. Spotify API integration for profile song
+5. Spotify API integration for profile song
-7. User has some level of control over the styling of their profile page.
-8. User can 'like' friends posts.
+6. User can 'like' friends posts.
-9. User can delete their friends.
+7. User can delete their friends.
-10. User can sort their 'top friends'.
+8. User can sort their 'top friends'.
-11. NASA API integration.

 ## Maybe Roadblocks